hasgeek/av-doc/audio-setup.md

 8. Each receiver can output individual mics over XLR or one receiver can mix and send all four channels through one out, 1/4” jacks.

 Once the configuration is done, remember to replace the batteries with fresh ones.
 Swap batteries when they’re down to 30% capacity.
 Do not wait for the charge to run out completely.

+Note - The driver version which has to be installed for Behringer UMC404HD Audio Interface Card is  v4.38.0_2018